 If they get exposed to saltwater or excess sweat just rinse them off with fresh water and leave to dry in the shade.
 It is important to store wooden sunglasses in a protective case to avoid damage by keys, phones or vigorous hugging by another party!

 WOODEN SUNGLASSES ARE LIGHTWEIGHT

-While popular opinion would have you believing wooden frames are heavy, wood is in fact generally less dense than plastic, so frames are lighter than plastic alternatives!
+While popular opinion would have you believing wooden frames are heavy, wood is in fact up to 33% lighter than plastic!
 Wooden sunglasses made exclusively from bamboo will even float.